silviasimon01-alt/Silvia-Tomy-Simon-TMT-Clause-Library-/Clients/Saas/Saas Pain Points.md

 ---

-### 2. Data Security and Transparency — The Regulatory Shift
+### 2. Data Security and Transparency: The Regulatory Shift
 - EU research highlights that **data security is now a performance attribute**, not an ancillary obligation.
 - Under the **DCD (EU)**, a digital service must “remain in conformity” throughout the subscription term — including maintaining security updates.
 - **FTC (US)** enforcement trends show that deceptive representations around “secure cloud storage” or “GDPR-compliant SaaS” can trigger unfair-trade liability.